Ona-Odwa/Ona-Odwa-Faku-Digital-Portfolio/README.md

 I needed to improve my professional communication skills to effectively collaborate with team members and potential employers.

 ✅ **T – Task:**
-My goal was to enhance how I communicate through writing, speaking, and presentation in a workplace setting.
+My goal was to better how I communicate through writing, speaking, and presentation in a workplace setting.

 🚀 **A – Action:**
-I participated in communication workshops, learned to write professional emails, and practiced verbal presentation through mock business meetings.
+I participated in daily communication with mu group members, learned to write professional emails, and practiced verbal presentation through  meetings we have daily.

 🏁 **R – Result:**
 I became more confident and articulate in expressing ideas, both in writing and verbally, which improved my overall professionalism.